Visa Chargeback Time LimitsUnderstanding the Dates & Deadlines for Visa Disputes

 How long do you have to file a chargeback with Visa?

-Depending on whether you are a cardholder or a merchant, you will have either 120 days to file a chargeback as a consumer and 45 days to dispute the chargeback as a merchant.
+Depending on whether you are a cardholder or a merchant, you will have either 120 days to file a chargeback as a consumer and 30 days to respond to the chargeback as a merchant.
 Keep in mind, though, that there could be special circumstances applied to each reason code, so it’s important to know exactly what you’re disputing before filing.

 Can I claim chargeback after 120 days?